nhoefflin/ELK-Project/README.md

     - 10.0.0.5 ansible_python_interpreter=/usr/bin/python3
     - 10.0.0.6 ansible_python_interpreter=/usr/bin/python3
     - 10.0.0.7 ansible_python_interpreter=/usr/bin/python3
-- Run the playbook, and navigate to 10.0.0.5 and curl localhost/setup.php to check that the installation worked as expected.
+- Run the playbook and navigate to 10.0.0.5 and curl localhost/setup.php to check that the installation worked as expected.

 - Which file is the playbook?
 Where do you copy it?
   - ansible-playbook.yml